Do you struggle with turning your website into an income-generating asset?

 That means Google doesn’t just look at a single keyword on your page and how often you use it.
 Instead, it looks at everything your page offers.

-Most old school SEO strategies simple don’t work anymore.
+Most old-school, SEO strategies simply don’t work anymore.

 That’s because Google’s Hummingbird algorithm changed EVERYTHING about SEO.